-Kyrsten Chambers Jones, mezzo-soprano, lives in Rochester, New York and is pursuing her doctorate in Voice Performance and Literature at the Eastman School of Music, studying with Professor Katherine Ciesinski.
+Dr. Kyrsten Chambers Jones, mezzo-soprano, lives in Indianapolis, Indiana.
+She completed her doctorate in Voice Performance and Literature at the Eastman School of Music in December 2022, studying with Professor Katherine Ciesinski.

-Kyrsten recently made her Carnegie Hall debut in January 2022 when she participated in SongStudio with Renee Fleming at Carnegie Hall.
+Kyrsten made her Carnegie Hall debut in January 2022 when she participated in SongStudio with Renee Fleming at Carnegie Hall.
 She made her professional debut in December 2019 with the Rochester Philharmonic Orchestra when she performed the alto solos from Handel’s Messiah, filling in for an ailing soloist on twenty-four hours’ notice.
 She has been a featured soloist with a variety of ensembles and genres, performing: “Lamentation,” the third movement of Bernstein’s Symphony no. 1, under the baton of Dr. Rayvon T.J.
 Moore with Eastman School Symphony Orchestra; “Von den Stricken” from Bach’s St. John Passion and “Laudamus Te” from Bach’s B Minor Mass, both with Voices, a private chamber choir conducted by Dr. William Weinert in Rochester; “My Soul’s Been Anchored in the Lord” with the Stetson University Women’s Chorale; and selected solos from Handel’s Judas Maccabeus with the Stetson University Choral Union.
 On a Stetson University Concert Choir tour in 2014, under the direction of Dr. Timothy Peter, she was the alto soloist for the New York premiere of Kevin Isaac’s “Ave Maria” at Lincoln Center.

 In April 2019, after winning the Eastman Concerto Competition the previous year, Kyrsten performed Debussy’s Trois Chansons de Bilitis accompanied by orchestra in Kilbourn Hall.
 This performance took place a mere two days after her successful master’s degree recital.
 In recognition of her great academic work at Eastman, she was inducted into Phi Beta Kappa in May 2019 as she graduated with her master’s degree.